taiseiKMC/refx-container/usage.md

 - The current annotation language does not distinguish between `int` and `nat`, `mutez`, and `timestamp` at the type level.
 - Operator precedence is OCaml compliant.
 - `LOOP_LEFT`, `APPLY`, (`LSL`, `LSR`, `AND`, `OR`, `XOR`, `NOT` as bit operations), `MAP`, (`SIZE` for map, set, and list), `CHAIN_ID`, and deprecated instructions are not yet supported.
+- Some relations between constants are not infered automatically.
+For examples, despite the fact that `sha256 0x0 = 0x6e340b9cffb37a989ca544e6bb780a2c78901d3fb33738768511a30617afa01d` is true, Helmholtz will not verify this.
+If you need such properties, use `Assume`.
+- When ITERate map or set, Helmholtz can not use the condition about the order of the iteration.

 ### Q&A
 - Error `misaligned expression` is output